 To make a function available for other code generation targets (e.g. C++), implementations for these targets have to be added.
 This can be achieved using the implementation() decorator.
-The form of the code (e.g. a simple string or a dictionary of strings) necessary is target-dependent, for C++ both options are allowed, a simple string will be interpreted as filling the 'support_code' block.
-Note that both 'cpp' and 'weave' can be used to provide
+The form of the code (e.g. a simple string or a dictionary of strings) necessary is target-dependent, for C++ both options are allowed, a simple string will be interpreted as filling the 'support\code' block.
+Note that 'cpp' is used to provide C++ implementations.
+An implementation for the C++ target could look like this: